Periodic points for amenable group actions on uniquely arcwise connected continua: Introduction

 \subsection{Backgrounds and the main theorem}

-For an action of a group $G$ on a topological space $X$, an interesting question is whether there exists a fixed point or a periodic point of $G$ in $X$.
-The answer to this question depends on the topology of $X$ and the algebraic structure of $G$.
+For an action of a group $G$ on a topological space $X$, an interesting question is whether there exists a fixed point or a periodic point of the action.
+The answer to this question certainly depends on the topology of $X$ and involves the algebraic structure of $G$.

 In 1975, Mohler proved in \cite{Moh} that every homeomorphism (i.e., $\mathbb Z$-action) on a uniquely arcwise connected continuum has a fixed point, which answered a question proposed by Bing (see \cite{Bi}).
 In 2009, this result is generalized to nilpotent group actions by Shi and Sun (see \cite{SS}).
-In 2010, Shi and Zhou further showed that every solvable group action on such continua has either a fixed point or a 2-periodic point (see \cite{SZ}).
-1n 2016, Shi and Ye proved that every countable amenable group action on a dendrite either has a fixed point or has a 2-periodic point (see \cite{SY}).
+In 2010, Shi and Zhou further showed that every solvable group action on such continua has a periodic point of order $\leq 2$ (see \cite{SZ}).
+1n 2016, Shi and Ye proved that every countable amenable group action on a dendrite has a periodic point of order $\leq 2$ (see \cite{SY}).
 One may consult \cite{Ho, Ma1, Ma2} for some interesting discussions about fixed point theory for mappings on uniquely arcwise connected continua.
-We also remak that a continuous map on a uniquely arcwise connected continuum may have no fixed points (see \cite{Yo}).
+We also remark that a continuous map on a uniquely arcwise connected continuum may have no fixed points (see \cite{Yo}).

-We get the following theorem in this paper, which generalize all the corresponding results stated above.
+We get the following theorem in this paper, which generalizes all the corresponding results stated above.
+(Noting that the integer group is amenable, we see by the following theorem that any integer group action on a uniquely arcwise connected continuum preserves either a point or an arc, which implies the existence of fixed points.)

-\begin{thm} Let $G$ be a countable amenable group and let $X$ be a uniquely arcwise connected continuum.
-Suppose $\phi:G\rightarrow {\rm Homeo}(X)$ is a group action.
-Then $G$ has either a fixed point or a 2-periodic point in $X$. \end{thm}
+\begin{thm} Any action of a countable amenable group on a uniquely arcwise connected continuum has a periodic point of order $\leq 2$. \end{thm}

+We should note that the set of end points and the set of branch points of a uniquely arcwise connected continuum $X$ are each homeomorphism invariants.
+So, if the set of end points of $X$ is finite, or if the set of branch points of $X$ is finite but non-empty, then any group action on $X$ admits periodic points, which easily implies the existence of a periodic point of order $\leq 2$.
+However, a uniquely arcwise connected continuum may have infinitely many branch points and even uncountably many end points.
+This complicates the problem.
+We also remark that if the acting group $G$ is the free group $\mathbb Z*\mathbb Z$ (not amenable), then there does exist counterexamples of $G$ actions on some dendrites without periodic points (see \cite[Theorem 6.1]{SY}); if $G$ is the solvable group $(\mathbb Z/2\mathbb Z)\ltimes\mathbb Z$, then $G$ can act on the closed interval $[0,1]$ with a periodic point of order $2$ and with no fixed points (see \cite[Remark 1.3]{SZ}).

+The proofs of the main theorems in \cite{SS} and \cite{SZ} heavily rely on the existence of a decreasing sequence of commutator subgroups ending at the identity, which reduces the proof to the case of abelian group actions; however, such subgroup sequences do not exist in amenable groups in general.
+So, we have to develop some new techniques to overcome this difficulty.